skip navigation

 • Players get to keep the reversible jersey's, they do not need to be returned.

-U11-U19: A uniform kit is required to be ordered and paid for all players.
+Place order for the Uniform Kit for players (U11-U19 age groups): Coaches need to coordinate or elicit a parent volunteer to coordinate the ordering of team uniform kits.
+A uniform kit is required to be ordered and paid for all players if they do not have one.
 CLICK HERE for U11-U19 uniform ordering information and instructions.

 Practice & Game Schedules